avgmensch/lime3ds/README.md

 To install the package with [yay](https://github.com/Jguer/yay) follow these instructions:

 > [!WARNING]
-> Attempting to cleanBuild the package will abort the operation and yield on exit code of 128.
+> Attempting to cleanBuild the package will abort the operation and yield an exit code of 128.

 ```sh
 git clone https://github.com/avgmensch/lime3ds.git